shiyaowww/EpiNetwork/1029_joint_impact/1029_readme.md

 2: 2 proportions of low ses in the network

-Overall and by-group prevalences and risks are of interest.
+Overall and by-group prevalences and risks are recorded.

-Relative prevalence and relative risk are recorded.
+Prevalence ratio and risk ratio are calculated.

+Above measures of outcomes and associations can be found in 16contours.pdf